 Ezekiel 37 is divided to two prophecies.
-The first prophecy deals with the vision of the dry bone (vs. 1-14).
-And the second prophecy deals with the one kingdom which is a symbolic act forecasting the future union of Israel and Judah (vs. 15–28).
+The first prophecy deals with the vision of the dry bone (verses 1-14).
+And the second prophecy deals with the one kingdom which is a symbolic act forecasting the future union of Israel and Judah (verses 15–28).
 The two prophecies are closely related.

 Some believe that the prophet Ezekiel didn’t write of an end time fulfillment.
 But the truth is that prophecies have dual application.
 And in this case the prophecy’s first application would ultimately be followed by a second literal resurrection, that is when all the saints would be raised to live in God’s new kingdom.
 Had the Jews been faithful to God and lived by His principles, they would have inherited His promises.
 But unbelief and disobedience prevented God’s plan from being fulfilled.

 Since the revival was never attained, before or after the return under Zerubbabel, the fulfillment of these promises didn’t come to pass.
 God did for Israel as a nation everything He could to help them repent but they chose to remain rebellious.
 Therefore, eventually, He had no choice but to reject them as a nation after they crucified His Son.
-Then, the Lord opened the way for spiritual Israel or the NT Church to inherit the promises of His eternal kingdom.
-Today, every person that accepts Jesus as His personal Savior (Jew or Gentile) can inherit the promises of God.
+Then, the Lord opened the way for spiritual Israel or the New Testament Church to inherit the promises of His eternal kingdom.
+Today, every person that accepts Jesus as His personal Savior (Jew or Gentile) can inherit the promises of God (Galatians 3:26-29).

-So, the prophecies of Ezekiel 37 were fulfilled partially when the Jews were restored from captivity among the nations.
-But these prophecies will be fulfilled ultimately by the NT Church at the great Resurrection Day at the Second Coming of Christ.
+The prophecies of Ezekiel 37 were fulfilled partially when the Jews were restored from captivity among the nations.
+But these prophecies will be fulfilled ultimately by the New Testament Church at the great Resurrection Day at the Second Coming of Christ.